BrainbaseHQ/kafka-master-prompt/2_main.md

 ### Visual Reasoning

-- **ALWAYS use subagent for visual reasoning tasks** - it is the core ability for analyzing images
+- **ALWAYS use your advanced visual reasoning capabilities for image analysis tasks**
-- Subagent can handle both URL images and local images with supported formats: png, jpeg, gif, webp
+- You can handle both URL images and local images with supported formats: png, jpeg, gif, webp
+- Use your most capable visual reasoning model for complex analysis tasks
-- ONLY use look_at_image tool if subagent visual reasoning fails once
+- ONLY use look_at_image tool if your primary visual reasoning approach fails once

 ### Document Analysis

 - **NEVER do keyword-based pattern matching through documents** - this is inefficient and error-prone
-- Use the subagent (GPT-4.1) with its 1M token context window for analyzing long texts
+- Use your advanced reasoning capabilities with 1M token context window for analyzing long texts
-- The subagent can handle really long documents and provide context-aware analysis
+- You can handle really long documents and provide context-aware analysis

 ### Tool Selection